 For a store of value to have any worth in the future, which is its sole purpose, the method of storage used needs to work long enough for the asset to appreciate.

-For those paying attentions, most of the start-ups and platforms used to sell NFTs today are no more innovative than any random website selling posters.
-The house of card is shaking, and when it comes tumbling down, there will be nothing left of that “store of value”, other than a fun 404 error page.
+For those paying attention, most of the start-ups and platforms used to sell NFTs today are no more innovative than any random website selling posters.
+The house of cards is shaking, and when it comes tumbling down, there will be nothing left of that “store of value”, other than a fun 404 error page.

 Even if the companies themselves manage to survive for more than a decade, their systems often still depend on the old-fashioned pre-blockchain internet, wherein a token might suddenly vanish if someone forgets to renew a domain name.

 In fact, the technology is so badly put together that Most NFTs don’t really permanently live on a blockchain.
 That would require too much energy.
 The content and metadata that an NFT represents are stored separately from the NFT smart contract itself.
 And that content is definitely not well protected.